Invariant laminations for irreducible automorphisms of free groups: Steps 1 and 2

 or else a boundary subpath of $[f_+^s(\gamma')]$ which crosses over at least one illegal turn is completely cancelled by the reduction of $f_+^s(\gamma)$ to $[f_+^s(\gamma)] = \gamma_s$. \end{lem}

-\begin{proof} From Proposition \ref{ILT-decrease} we know that for any subpath $\gamma'$ of $\gamma_0$ with 2 or more illegal turns one has $\ILT([f_+^r(\gamma')]) < \ILT(\gamma')$ (for $r$ as given in Proposition \ref{ILT-decrease}), unless every illegal turn of $\gamma'$ is the tip of an INP entirely contained as subpath in $\gamma'$, such that any two such INP-subpaths which are adjacent on $\gamma'$ either (i) are disjoint, or (ii) intersect precisely in a common endpoint.
+\begin{proof} Recall first, from subsection \ref{laminations}, that $[f_+^{t}(\gamma_0)] = \gamma_t(X,Y)$.
+From Proposition \ref{ILT-decrease} we know that for any finite subpath $\gamma'$ of $\gamma_0$ with 2 or more illegal turns one has $\ILT([f_+^r(\gamma')]) < \ILT(\gamma')$ (for $r$ as given in Proposition \ref{ILT-decrease}), unless every illegal turn of $\gamma'$ is the tip of an INP entirely contained as subpath in $\gamma'$, such that any two such INP-subpaths which are adjacent on $\gamma'$ either (i) are disjoint, or (ii) intersect precisely in a common endpoint.

-The second case (ii) is ruled out by our Hypothesis \ref{INP-hyp}, since $\gamma'$ is a geodesic and the only INP $\eta$ contained in $\tau_+$ is not closed.
+The second case (ii) is ruled out by our Hypothesis \ref{INP-hyp}, since $\gamma'$ is a reduced path and the only INP $\eta$ contained in $\tau_+$ is not closed.